 Help to lose weight

-It has been found through research that chlorogenic acid help to slow the absorption of fat, regularly ingested through food by the body.
+It has been found through research that chlorogenic acid helps to slow the absorption of fat, regularly ingested through food by the body.
 It also increases metabolism, which helps in the process of weight loss.

 Chlorogenic acid supplements